 - Distribute the turkey filling in the centre of each puff pastry circle (don't fill to the edge; leave some space).
 You want enough filling in there, but not too much that you can't close/seal over.Note: If you have any leftover filling after filling your hand pies, pan fry up and enjoy with an egg.
 So yummy!

 - Fold over puff pastry, pressing the outer edges with a fork to seal.
-You can gently press on top to spread out the filling inside.
+You can gently press over top (with your hand) to spread out the filling inside.

 - Cut 3 slits in top of each puff pastry circle and brush with egg wash.
 Sprinkle with sesame seeds.
 I like to place in the fridge for about 10 minutes so the puff pastry gets a little cold again.

 - Bake for about 22 to 24 minutes or until golden brown, crispy and heated through.
-Allow to cool a few minutes before digging in.
-Serve with gravy (if desired).
+Allow to cool a few minutes before serving.
+These are delicious served with gravy (if desired).
 Enjoy!